amara-your-analyst/Amarachi-Amaechi-portfolio/projects/projects/africa-tech-job-market-intelligence/README.md

 Training providers and job-market researchers should therefore avoid interpreting the dataset as evidence that remote, hybrid or on-site work is generally more or less common across Africa.
 The high proportion of unspecified postings indicates a limitation in the available information.

-## Project Outcome

-The project produced a structured dataset and analytical dashboard for exploring technology job-market patterns across Africa.

-The completed work included:

-- Collection and verification of 160 technology job postings
-- Coverage of 129 employers across 13 African countries and 24 industries
-- Organization and preparation of job-market data for analysis
-- Analysis of job-role and skill demand
-- Analysis of geographic and industry distribution
-- Analysis of remote, hybrid, on-site and unspecified work arrangements
-- Identification of frequently requested tools and emerging technology areas
-- Development of an interactive dashboard to communicate the findings
-- Translation of the observed patterns into implications for technology training and workforce preparation

-The project demonstrates an end-to-end workflow from publicly available research data collection through data preparation, analysis, visualization and interpretation.

-## Tools

-- Excel
-- Power BI
-- Data Cleaning
-- Data Analysis
-- Data Visualization
-- Research Analytics

-## Project Deliverables

-- Raw dataset — redacted for privacy
-- Cleaned dataset
-- Analytical dashboard
-- Project documentation

 ## Limitations

 Several limitations should be considered when interpreting the findings.